Dangerous Dog Breeds

 The Jack Russell terrier is an energetic breed with a centuries-long hunting heritage.
 The first Jack Russell terrier was bred in 1795 to chase foxes from the ground while maintaining a high stamina level.
 One of the characteristics that made them ideal for this role is the tempered aggression necessary to pursue foxes.

-It is worth noting that hunters discouraged Jack Russell terriers from killing or harming the prey—otherwise, it would “spoil” the chase.
+It is worth noting that hunters discouraged Jack Russell Terriers from killing or harming the prey—otherwise, it would “spoil” the chase.
 As a result, this breed has a small reputation for drawing blood.
 Furthermore, there were no Jack Russell attack fatalities recently in the United States.

 Jack Russell is a dangerous dog breed because of their strong jaws and sharp teeth.

-However, people are still liable to be on the wrong end of a bite.
+Despite their small size, people are still liable to be on the wrong end of a bite.
 And, in those cases, you might be able to pursue a lawsuit for dog bite.
 The reason?
 These canines have powerful jaws with straight, scissors-like teeth.
 According to the British publication Independent, some researchers have found that Jack Russell terriers are among the most dangerous dogs because they are the most likely to attack people.

 German Shepherd

-The German Shepherd shares some similarities with the pit bull.
+The German Shepherd shares some similarities with the “Pit Bull”.
 These dogs are docile, friendly, and non-aggressive when they behave well.
 However, if there is an attack, it can cause catastrophic damage.

 As ascertained by press accounts between 1982 and 2014, German Shepherds were the third most deadly breed, killing 113 people.
 This rate falls behind only the Pitbull (3,397) and Rottweiler (535).
 Only one person died as a result of a German Shepherd attack in 2018.